Program Specialist - Student Services

 The application review process includes an evaluation of training and experience based on given application information and answers to supplemental questionnaire.
 Only the most qualified applicants, who pass the minimum qualifications review, will be invited to the assessment process.

 The assessment process will also include an online competency assessment (40% weight) and an oral interview assessment (60% weight).
-Of those achieving a passing score on the competency assessment, only the 15 highest scoring candidates, plus ties, will be invited to the oral interview assessment.
+Of those achieving a passing score on the competency assessment, only the most qualified candidates will be invited to the oral interview assessment.
 Passing score is 75% out of 100% on each assessment section.
+TESTING TENTATIVELY SCHEDULED AS FOLLOW: Competency Assessment: JUNE 30, 2023Oral Interview Assessment: JULY 5, 2023 AND JULY 6, 2023

-Candidates who attain a passing score on each part of the assessment will be placed in rank order on a district wide Open-Competitive List.
+Candidates who attain a passing score on each part of the assessment will be placed in rank order on a districtwide Open-Competitive List.
 Using the same process, a separate Promotional List will be established and both Lists will be used concurrently.
-Unless otherwise indicated, the eligibility list will be used to fill current vacancies in this classification districtwide for at least one year.
+Unless otherwise indicated, the eligibility list will be used to fill current vacancies in this classification districtwide for at least six months.

 Posted by the FREE value-added recruitment advertising agency